yaweli/pipi/README.md

 ^%ZUCI("MGR","R") = /gtm/mgr/r/ /gtm/
 Global ^
 ```
-we are using dsm style global listing , include a lot of extensions , will be documented later on.
+we are using dsm style global listing , include a lot of extensions , [learn more](gdsm.md)

 ### gtm management